A Calibration Management Specialist's Guide to Software Validation.

 Also in the documentation a detailed description is provided on how the project of developing Calibration Toolbox ADO was carried out in terms of change management and verification and integration testing.

-1. Guidelines for validation of Calibration Toolbox ADO by the user in its intended location.
+VOLUME 2 - End-User Software Validation. - Guidelines for validation of Calibration Toolbox ADO by the user in its intended location.

-This second volume is intended to help you, the Calibration Toolbox ADO user, validate the software in the location in which you intend to use it.
 Consider it as a follow on to the documentation in the first volume (in other words we have done our part we are now going to help you to carry out yours).

 This documentation is structured so that you can complete all of the necessary validation tasks as quickly and efficiently as possible.